epam/edp-install/docs/headlamp-user-guide/autotest.md

 3. In the additional fields, select the previously created autotest name and specify its branch.

 4. After filling in all the necessary fields, click the Create button to start the provisioning of the pipeline.
-After the CD pipeline is added, the new namespace containing the stage name will be created in Kubernetes (in OpenShift, a new project will be created) with the following name pattern: _[cluster name]-[cd pipeline name]-[stage name]_
+After the CD pipeline is added, the new namespace containing the stage name will be created in Kubernetes (in OpenShift, a new project will be created) with the following name pattern: _[cluster name]-[cd pipeline name]-[stage name]_.

 ## Configure Autotest Launch at Specific Stage